I'm an artist, a writer, a director, a film critic and occasionally I cook. Here I will be mainly focusing on film critiquing.

 Remembering Back to 2012

 Funny enough, I do actually remember the day I saw this film in the theater with my whole family.
-At the time, I was attending the Art Institute and on that particular day I had what was probably the worst experience of dealing with an instructor that I have ever personally dealt with in my life.
+At the time, I was attending the Art Institute and on that particular day I had what was probably the worst experience of dealing with an instructor that I have ever dealt with in my life.
 Long story short, I was struggling to learn a new program that I had never previously been introduced to and when I went to ask for either my instructor’s assistance or my friend’s, I was shot down by my teacher for his help and then the instructor actually threatened my friend that he would flunk him if he attempted to help me.
-It was an extremely stressful day that my friends and I actually grew closer together in as a result of the oddly tyrannical hissy fit of our “superior.”
+It was an extremely stressful day, but my friends and I actually grew closer as a result of the oddly tyrannical hissy fit of our “superior.”
 However, when class was over and I had seemingly failed to learn anything for the day, I was fairly pissed off.

 As I didn’t, and still don’t to this day, have my own personal form of transportation, I was picked up by my mother.
-Who actually surprised me with the whole family tagging along so we could essentially spend a little more time together as we went to the mall, grabbed a bite inside at the food court, then proceeded to snag ourselves some movie tickets to see the latest remake, Total Recall.
+She actually surprised me with the whole family tagging along so we could essentially spend a little more time together as we went to the mall, grabbed a bite inside at the food court, then proceeded to snag ourselves some movie tickets to see the latest remake, Total Recall.
 My parents and I were already big fans of the Schwarzenegger original, so we mainly went in expecting it not to be as good but to enjoy ourselves anyways.
 Because of the day that I had, when I sat my butt down in that theater, I did not care what the quality of the film was going to be because I simply needed an escape.
 That’s exactly what the 2012 remake did for me that day, even though I knew full well as I watched the feature that it wasn’t very good, following the original almost to a T to the point where it was obviously a pointless retread.
 During my stint though in the cinema that day, the negatives did not matter.
 All that mattered was me spending time with my family while we mildly enjoyed some worthless explosions pop around on the big screen for a couple hours.
 The furthest thing from quality content, yet still a memory I oddly cherish.

 With That Said…

-Unfortunately for the producers here as this remake was not quite the success they were clearly hoping for; garnering a budget of an estimated 125 million dollars and domestically only making barely under $59 million at the box office, this was undoubtedly a flop.
+That was unfortunate for the producers here as this remake was not quite the success they were clearly hoping for; garnering a budget of an estimated 125 million dollars and domestically only making barely under $59 million at the box office, this was undoubtedly a flop.
 Granted it did make a worldwide gross of nearly $200 million, although I’d say that is still a far cry from warranting celebration with the budget taking the bulk of those profits already.
 So I’d say that because there was no ambition, no drive to make something new or inventive, the public knew right off the bat how disingenuous this brand new shiny production truly was and avoided it.
 Then when it failed in cinemas, the video sales were their only way to dig themselves out of the hole by cashing in on the ‘Unrated/Director’s Cut’ craze that was going on at the time for DVD and Blu-Ray releases.
 Whether that secondary tactic worked or not, I have no idea, but I know that the extended edition is barely dissimilar from the theatrical version.
 Which by the way, today I have decided to review the ‘Extended Director’s Cut’ of the picture to grant this as much of a fair chance as possible.
 Spoiler alert… It changed nothing.

 The plot is identical to the 1990 original, only take out anything pertaining to Mars and replace it with a stereotypical ‘Earth is sh*t’ setting and an elevator shaft that shoots through the planet’s core.
 But alright, let’s play along with this being a “new” film.